MickDragonYT/minecraft-server/README.md

 `FORCE_WORLD_COPY:` Decides if it should copy the game world again.
 * `WORLD:` Specifies which world to play in.

+if you wanna make further changes there's [Minecraft server dockor help](https://docker-minecraft-server.readthedocs.io/en/latest/) check it out and make sure you read everything before applying it.

 ##### Uploading world & mod/plugins pack using cloud zip file
 If you wanna upload the world you previously had or modpack/plugins pack you previous have. you can either use dropbox or other cloud based plattform.
 You need to create a zip file and upload it and copy the link and take the URL (link) and put it in the `value` in `WORLD`.
 It's important to turn the inside file to zip file and not the outside file to zip file.